 protein is responsible for maintaining a healthy body, specifically muscle tissue.
 When we exercise, the protein we eat plays a vital role in repairing the damage done during physical fitness.
 And returning our muscles to working order.

 protein also plays a role in our ability to produce hormones.
 Such as human growth hormone and insulin.
 Which are vital in the body’s ability to grow and respond to blood sugar levels.

 protein consumption also influences almost every bodily process.
 Enzymes, which are chemicals made up of the building blocks of proteins — amino acids.
 Are responsible for things like metabolism, reproduction, respiration, and vision.

-are you seeing a pattern, yet? — proteins are vital for our blood, as the cells in the blood responsible for transportation and storage of oxygen.
-Haemoglobin and myoglobin, themselves made up of proteins.
-As you can see, there is a good reason for protein to be considered an important part of the nutrition fit food.
+are you seeing a pattern, yet? — proteins are vital for our blood, as the cells in the blood responsible for the transportation and storage of oxygen.
+Hemoglobin and myoglobin, themselves made up of proteins.
+As you can see, there is a good reason for protein to be considered an important part of the healthy nutrition fit food and importance of balanced diet.
 So, if a protein needed for so many important roles within the body, wouldn’t more of it be better?

-Is It Safe To Consuming High Amounts Of Protein?
+Is It Safe To Consuming a High Amount Of Protein?